 Paul Durica is a graduate student in the Department of English with a focus on late nineteenth and early twentieth century American literature.
 His writing has appeared in Poetry, The Chicagoan, NewCity, Mid-American Review, Indiana Review, Tin House, and other places.
 In 2008 he started Pocket Guide to Hell Tours and Reenactments, a series of free and interactive events centered on Chicago history, including the 125th Anniversary Full-Scale Haymarket Reenactment and the Studs Terkel 100th Birthday Party.
 Pocket Guide to Hell has collaborated with institutions across the city, such as the Newberry Library, the Jane Addams Hull House Museum, and the Chicago Cultural Center, and has been written about in the Huffington Post, Vice, The Atlantic Cities, and The New York Times.
 He lives in Pilsen with two cats and is surrounded by an amazing community of friends.

 Matt Hauske is a PhD candidate in the Department of Cinema and Media Studies.
 He received BAs in English and Film Studies from the University of California, Irvine in 2002 and an MA in Cinema Studies from NYU in 2005.
 His dissertation (currently between titles) concerns the cultural background and context of post-World War II Hollywood westerns, including the genre's intersection with contemporary aesthetic movements such as abstract expressionism; other forms of leisure, including automobile tourism and gambling; and alternate moving images practices, especially television.
-Other research interests include theories and practices of play and the aesthetics of scale, but if you really want to get him talking, ask about his basil plants.
+Other research interests include theories and practices of play and the aesthetics of scale.

 Kerri Hunt is a PhD candidate in English at the University of Chicago.
 She received a BA in English and American Literature from NYU in 2003.
 A Victorianist by training and inclination, Kerri also studies and teaches a course on early 20th-century detective fiction.
 Her dissertation, “Reality Effects,” treats novels by Scott, Gaskell, and Dickens with an eye to the formal implications of their object-cluttered interiors.
 These writers, she argues, select and arrange the apparently innocuous objects which form the authenticating backgrounds of their narratives so that their novels also invoke and participate in contemporary debates about the nature, possibilities, and limits of fictional representation.
 Although she rarely escapes the ivory tower, Kerri does find some time to pursue outside interests including vintage fashion, world travel, and 1930s slang.